SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 The first timestep that added particles are advected, they move for a random fraction of the timestep.
 This insures a continuous flow field of particles entering the simulation box.

-For 3d simulations, the input data file defines a 2d mesh of data points which conceptually overlays some portion or all of the specified face of the simulation box.
-For a 2d simulation, a 1d mesh is defined.
-The mesh is topologically regular, but can have uniform or non-uniform spacing in each of its two or one dimensions (for 3d or 2d problems).
+For 3d simulations, the input data file defines a 2d mesh of points which conceptually overlays some portion or all of the specified face of the simulation box.
+For a 2d simulation, a 1d mesh of points is defined.
+The set of mesh points is topologically regular, but can have uniform or non-uniform spacing in each of its two or one dimensions (for 3d or 2d problems).
 One or more values can be defined at every mesh point, which override any of the mixture settings defined by the mixture command.
 These are the flow properties discussed above (number density, streaming velocity, and thermal temperature), as well as the number fraction of any species in the mixture.
 Any value not defined in the input data file defaults to the mixture value.

-For a 3d simulation, interpolation from values on the 2d mesh to any grid cell face that is on the corresponding simulation box face is done in the following manner.
+For a 3d simulation, interpolation from values on the 2d mesh points to any grid cell face that is on the corresponding simulation box face is done in the following manner.
 There are 3 cases to consider.

-(a) For a grid cell face that is entirely inside the area defined by the file mesh, the centroid (center point) of the grid cell face is surrounded geometrically by 4 file mesh points.
-The 4 values defined on those 4 file points are averaged in a weighted manner using bilinear interpolation (described below) to determine the value for the grid cell face.
+(a) For a grid cell face that is entirely inside the area defined by the file mesh points, the centroid (center point) of the grid cell face is surrounded geometrically by 4 mesh points.
+The 4 values defined on those 4 points are averaged in a weighted manner using bilinear interpolation (described below) to determine the value for the grid cell face.
 This value is then used for the calculation described above for M = the number of particles to add on the cell face as well as the properties of the added particles.

-(c) For a grid cell face that partially overlaps the area defined by the file mesh, the extent of the overlap is computed.
-The centroid (center point) of the overlap area is surrounded geometrically by 4 file mesh points.
+(c) For a grid cell face that partially overlaps the area defined by the file mesh points, the extent of the overlap is computed.
+The centroid (center point) of the overlap area is surrounded geometrically by 4 mesh points.
 The values for those 4 points are used as in (a) above to determine properties of particles added in that grid cell.
 Note that the area of insertion, used to calculate M, is the overlap area, which is smaller than the grid cell face area.
 Also, particles are only added within the overlap area of the grid cell face.

-For a 2d simulation, the 3 cases are similar, except for (a) and (c) the centroid is the midpoint of a line segment, the centroid is surrounded by 2 file mesh points, and linear interpolation (described below) is performed to determine the value for the grid face.
+For a 2d simulation, the 3 cases are similar, except for (a) and (c) the centroid is the midpoint of a line segment, the centroid is surrounded by 2 mesh points, and linear interpolation (described below) is performed to determine the value for the grid face.

 The format of the input data file is a series of one or more sections, defined as follows (without the parenthesized comments).
 Note that one file can contain many sections, each with a different set of tabulated values.
 The sections can be a mix of 2d and 3d formats.
 SPARTA reads the file section by section, skipping sections with non-matching boundary IDs, until it finds one that matches the specified boundary-ID.
 The lines that follow must be in this order: